MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ## Requirements for being an administrator

-You must have either SUPER permissions in your Business Central user account or one of the following Business Central licenses:
+You must have either SUPER permission in your Business Central user account or one of the following Business Central licenses:

 - Delegated Admin agent - Partner
 - Delegated Helpdesk agent - Partner